MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/control-remote-powershell-access-to-exchange-servers.md

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Remote PowerShell" entry in the [Exchange infrastructure and PowerShell permissions](/Exchange/permissions/feature-permissions/infrastructure-permissions) article.

+- If you're using third-party tools to customize email addresses of users, you need to disable email address policies on the affected users before you do the procedures in this article.
+If you don't, the **Set-User** commands will change the email addresses of the users to match the applicable email address policy.
+To disable email address policies on users, set the value of the EmailAddressPolicyEnabled parameter to $false on the [Set-Mailbox](/powershell/module/exchange/set-mailbox) cmdlet.

 > [!TIP]
 > Having problems?
 Ask for help in the [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612) forums.

-- You should disable the EAP for such users prior to using the `Set-User` command to disable RPS.
-If you don't disable EAP and if you're using third-party/external tools to customize email addresses on the users and haven't disabled the Email address policy (EAP), the `Set-User` command will change the email address of such users to match the conventions of the EAP.
-For more information on how to disable the EAP, see [Set-Mailbox](/exchange/exchange-ps/exchange/Set-Mailbox.md).

 ## Use the Exchange Management Shell to enable or disable remote PowerShell access for a user